RootstockCollective/collective-rewards-sc/specs/SPECIFICATION.md

 ## Definitions

-- Builder: anyone who is building on Rootstock and is whitelisted through the RootstockCollective DAO
+- Builder: anyone who is building on Rootstock and is activated through the RootstockCollective DAO
 - Backer: anyone who staked their RIF to participate to the Collective Reward program
 - CR: Collective Reward